jiy016/Recipe-Rating-Analysis-Prediction/README.md

   frameborder="0"
 ></iframe>

-p = 0.00 < 0.05.
+p-value = 0.00 < 0.05.
 Thus, we **reject the null hypothesis** that number of steps is correlated to average ratings.

 ### Framing a Prediction Problem